Hamza29199/Senseil-soil-analyzing-application/README.txt

-This is a machine learning program written in Python that can analyze soil data and determine if it's vulnerable to erosion or not with ~91% accuracy.
+This is a machine learning program written in Python that can analyze soil data and determine if it's vulnerable to erosion or not with over 98.5% accuracy.

 Once it has identified the soil, it sends a text message to your phone number via the Twilio API, informing you about the nature of the soil and giving you advice accordingly.